sage-code/eve/manual/structure.md

 ```

 ## Method termination
-A method end with keyword finish or exit.
+A method end with keyword return or exit.
 When method is terminated, program execution will continue with the next statement after the method call.
 Keyword "exit" or "panic" can terminate a method early.
 Exit from the "main" method will stop the program execution early.

 **Example:**
 ```
 method: test(Integer: a)
-start
+process
   print (a);
-finish
+return

 method: main(List[String]: *args)
   ** number of arguments received:
   Integer: c := args.count();
-start
+process
   ** verify condition and exit
   exit if c = 0;

   test(c); ** method call
-finish
+return
 ```

 ## Side Effects